YezhouWang/CDC/README.md

 # CDC
-Description and documents of connectivity distance corfficient (CDC).
+Description and documents of connectivity distance coefficient (CDC).